 When we are sick just opening the door to a hospital takes us out of our comfort zone.
 Our system is already stressed and our senses are therefore alert.
-We are more sensitive to sound and noise than normal – and in hospitals this can be a challenge.
+We are more sensitive to sound and noise than normal – and in healthcare sound environments, this can be a challenge.

 Sleep is essential

 Patients are affected by sound levels in hospitals – and over the years, sound levels have been increasing dramatically.
 The reason for this can be a combination of more people in the buildings, more equipment, more complex tasks – and in general more sound sources, but no matter what the sick body needs a calm environment to rest and recover.
 Sleep is essential.

-A lot of research has discussed how sound levels in hospitals make it difficult for patients to rest and sleep and standards for room acoustics in patient rooms, examination rooms and specialized areas are seen in many countries in Europe.
-Still, these acoustic standards are evaluating reverberation time only (except Finland that also takes STI into account) and the big question is: are the standards good enough – and if no, how should we approach healthcare sound environments in the future?
+A lot of research has discussed how sound levels in hospitals make it difficult for patients to rest and sleep and standards for room acoustics in patient rooms, examination rooms, and specialized areas are seen in many countries in Europe.
+Still, these acoustic standards are evaluating reverberation time only (except Finland which also takes STI into account) and the big question is: are the standards good enough – and if not, how should we approach healthcare sound environments in the future?